 We look to lead men who have been captured by addiction or other life-controlling issues to freedom through a Christ-centered discipleship program.

-The first phase of the program is referred to as the engagement process.
 Phase One is a progressive phase that will last no less than 90 days.
-During the engagement period, residents will focus on character qualities, Christian relationships, biblical principles, trade skills, and stewardship positions that translate to practical recovery skills.
+During the engagement period, residents will focus on character qualities, Christian relationships, biblical principles, trade skills, life skills and stewardship positions that translate to practical recovery skills.
 Residents will also receive at least one hour of Clinical Christian Counseling per week.

 Phase Three of the program is designed to help reintegrate the resident into society as a functional member.
-Residents are employed full time through our partnerships and continue to work at establishing aftercare goals, and build upon the foundation they have obtained during the first six months.
-Job placement may be available for phase three residents who meet the eligibility criteria.
+Residents are employed full time through our partnerships and continue to work at establishing aftercare goals, and build upon the foundation they have obtained during the first six months of the program.

 Weekly drug screenings will be administered during all phases of the program.